-We have an experienced group of non-executive directors who hold the executive to account through a process of robust challenge and support.
-Non-executive directors have a variety of professional backgrounds and use this experience to ensure that we are a reflective, self-aware and agile organisation.
+The Trust Board is an experienced group of Trustees/non-executive Directors who hold the executive to account through a process of robust challenge and support.
+Trustees/non-executive Directors have a variety of professional backgrounds and use this experience to ensure that we are a reflective, self-aware, and agile organisation.

-The Governance Structure is set out in the following diagram:
+The Trust's Governance Structure is set out in the following diagram:

 The Trust's Board, of which Paul is Chairman, is responsible for the governance of the Trust, for setting its strategy and objectives and for holding the executive team to account for the performance of the Trust and its schools.

 Paul is an Oxford law graduate who worked in fund management for over twenty years before becoming Chairman of a logistics company which he sold in 2016.
-He is currently a non-executive director of Electra plc.
+His business and pecuniary interests can be found under Trustee Information.

-The Trust believes that the best outcomes will be achieved when each school’s Local Governing Body/Governor Challenge Committee receives a level of responsibility and autonomy appropriate to its specific circumstances.
+The Trust believes that the best outcomes will be achieved when each school’s Local Governing Body receives a level of responsibility and autonomy appropriate to its specific circumstances.

-Where a school is Good or Outstanding and financially sound without any serious areas of concern, minimal day-to-day intervention by Swale Academies Trust is needed and the Local Governing Body/Governor Challenge Committee will operate with maximum autonomy.
+Where a school is Good or Outstanding and financially sound without any serious areas of concern, minimal day-to-day intervention by Swale Academies Trust is needed, and the Local Governing Body will operate with maximum autonomy.
 However, where the school is Good or Outstanding, the school will make a sizeable net contribution to the Trust in terms of leadership capacity and the sharing and development of good practice.
 It is essential that all Trust schools play an active role in the development of the Trust in a collegiate and supportive manner.